nhaehnle/vctools/git-forge-tui/README.md

 3. **Interactive Display**: Shows the diff in a terminal UI with:
    - Navigation controls
    - Commit-by-commit breakdown
-   - File and hunk navigation (not implemented yet)
+   - File and hunk navigation

 ## License